 Geography of Vadodara

 Gujarati-speaking Vadodara is situated on the fertile zone between Mahi and Vishwamitri rivers.
 The smaller Vishwamitri river flows right through the city, whereas the larger Mahi river flows to the north-west.
 Both rivers join the sea at the Gulf of Khambat, which is a natural division splitting the state into east and west.
 To the east of the Gulf is the highly developed Gujarat, where the Indian peninsula starts and continues all the way to Kanyakumari.
-The NH-8 Mumbai – New Delhi highway and the main line of the Western Railway are to the east of the Gulf too.
+The NH-8 Mumbai – New Delhi highway and the mainline of the Western Railway are to the east of the Gulf too.
 This region also has other important cities such as Valsad, Navsari, Surat, Bharuch, Anand, Nadiad and Ahmedabad.
-The state to the west of the Gulf is the dry, a still to be developed part of Gujarat, but even so has important cities like Rajkot, Bhuj, Bhavnagar and Jamnagar.
+The state to the west of the Gulf is the dry, a part of Gujarat still to be developed, but still has important cities like Rajkot, Bhuj, Bhavnagar and Jamnagar.